-Mix, knead, and prepare a bread recipe as part of the sermon, using each ingredient to symbolize membership in the body of Christ and what it means for all of us to be ingredients in a global village-loaf.
+Mix, knead, and prepare a bread recipe as part of the sermon, using each ingredient to symbolize membership in the body of Christ and what it means for all of us to be ingredients in a global village loaf.
 Later, bake the loaf and serve it during a time of fellowship.

 Using different types of bread and chalices, have worshipers move to different areas in the sanctuary to receive the elements by intinction.
 This journey to receive communion is symbolic of the journey of faith we all take as we seek to share the bread of life with others.
 As worshipers move, have the choir or soloists offer international music selections.

 If your church uses a video or slide projection system, plan to show images of Christians around the world engaged in ministry and worship.
 This can be done to musical accompaniment during communion or as part of an audio-visual meditation.
-Using new technologies can bring the adage “a picture is worth a thousand words,” to life.
+Using new technologies can bring the adage “a picture is worth a thousand words” to life.

 Commission a member of the congregation or a person from the community to write a short dramatic scenario to be shared in worship.
-Have the playwright meet with the pastor to develop an appropriate theme that will complement the sermon.
+Have the playwright meet with the pastor to develop an appropriate theme to complement the sermon.
 Or, check an Internet search engine for Christian drama resources that can be used with permission.

 Gifts of Many Cultures by Maren Tirabassi and Kathy Wonson Eddy

 Gifts in Open Hands: More Worship Resources for the Global Community by Tirabassi & Eddy